-Guide To The Best Fishing Spots For Catfish In South Carolina
+Fishing For Catfish In South Carolina

-All about fishing for flathead, blue, white and channel catfish in SC.
+Guide to fishing for flathead, blue, white and channel catfish in SC.

 Most waters in SC have catfish of one or more species.
 Most all the major lakes in South Carolina, including Fishing Creek Lake, Clarks Hill Lake, Fishing Creek Lake, Lake Blalock, Lake Bowen, Lake Greenwood, Lake Hartwell, Lake Jocassee, Lake Marion, Lake Monticello, Lake Moultrie, Lake Murray, Lake Wylie, Parr Reservoir, Lake Russell and Wateree Lake have significant populations of catfish.
 Major rivers, ponds and creeks across the state are also populated with catfish.